pzeleznjak/ekv-store/README.md

 ### Physical storage

-New-EKVStore command creates an .ekv file in the directory `X/.ekvs/` where X is the directory where the command source code is located.
+New-EKVStore command creates an .ekv file in the directory `X/.ekvs/` where X is the directory in which the command source code is located.

 Every .ekv file has two sections:
 1. Master Password Line